stakecube/scc-multitool/README.md

-SCC Multi Tool script tested on Linux 18.04
-(Automatic IPv6 configuration is valid only for U18 contabo servers)
+SCC Multi Tool script tested on Linux 18.04 - 22.04 (Automatic IPv6 configuration is valid only for Contabo servers)

 SCC MN install guide